absurdfarce/flink-astra/README.md

 * Create a keyspace named "example" in your Astra database.
 At the moment this name is hard-coded.
 * Download the secure connect bundle (SCB) for your database and place it in app/src/main/resources [1]
 * Create a properties file at app/src/main/resources/app.properties.
 * Add properties specifying your Astra username, password and SCB file name.
-These should map to the "astra.username", "astra.password" and "astra.scb" properties respectively.
+These should map to the "astra.clientid", "astra.secret" and "astra.scb" properties respectively.

 Note that most of the configuration specified above is driven by the sample app; it's not required by the general method described here.
 You're free to implement alternate methods for loading Astra username/password information and/or your SCB.